Bacterial vaginosis: a common but little-known condition afflicting women

 “We don’t currently have effective over-the-counter treatments for BV, meaning that unlike thrush, there's no marketing or advertising around BV as a condition,” she said.

-The hidden toll of bacterial vaginosis
+The symptoms and risks of bacterial vaginosis

 But the ramifications aren't solely physical; Dr Bilardi says that most women are very embarrassed and concerned by their symptoms, which impacts their self-esteem and sexual relationships.

-“In about half of women, BV causes a watery, milky-white or greyish discharge and a strong ‘fishy-like’ odour.
+“In about half of women, BV causes a symptoms such as watery, milky-white or greyish discharge and a strong ‘fishy-like’ odour.
 Studies our research team has conducted show that women often feel highly embarrassed about these symptoms, reporting that they make them feel ‘dirty’, ashamed, and very concerned other people will notice ‘the smell’.
 Many women avoid sexual contact with their partners as a result,” she said.